umbraco/UmbracoDocs/Documentation/Reference/Request-Pipeline/outbound-pipeline.md

 ### Site Domain Helper
 The Url provider needs a `ISiteDomainHelper` object, this object is provided by the `SiteDomainHelperResolver`.

-This object gets the current Uri and all eligible domains, and return only one domain which is used by the UrlProvider to create the url.
+This object gets the current Uri and all eligible domains, and return only one domain which is used by the UrlProvider to create the Url.

     // That one is initialized by default public class SiteDomainHelper : ISiteDomainHelper